RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

-## THOR with DiffBindTMM scaling factor from uniquely aligned bam
+## THOR with different SF (DiffBindTMM from uniquely/NON-uniquely aligned bam AND ChIPseqSpikeInFree ony)
+- try with DiffBind_TMM where ChIPseqSpikeInFree was applied on library size
+- try with ChIPseqSpikeInFree SF; from `bigwig_ChIPseqSpikeInFree_BamToBedToBigwig_uniqueSF`; they are NOT TMM-normalized though...
+But as discussed earlier maybe we cannot use both ChIPseqSpikeInFree and TMM normalization...

 *THOR is very buggy to make it work I need to temporaly change where to look for libraries lol..
 So cannot use nano anymore for example...*